-Depression and substance abuse are so closely linked that scientists still haven’t decided if one causes the other.
+Depression and addiction are so closely linked that scientists still haven’t decided if one causes the other.
 Lots of people who struggle with substance abuse also have a mental health problem that makes alcohol or drug addiction even harder to manage.
 Untreated co-occurring disorders are a major cause of relapse because seeking addiction treatment without getting help for any preexisting mental disorders leaves too many stones unturned.

 Is Depression a Mental Illness?